-YUBA COMMUNITY COLLEGE DISTRICT - GRADUATION REQUIREMENTS CHECK LIST - 2010/2011 WOODLAND COMMUNITY COLLEGE Student's Name: SSN/ID: Requirement 1: All students must meet the COMPETENCY requirements: READING COMPETENCY: Passing Reading 70 with a "C" or better; OR Achieving a passing score on the reading placement exam; OR Possession of an AA/AS or higher degree at the time of admission to the Yuba Community College District.
+WOODLAND COM JATION REQUIREMENTS CHECK LIST 2011/2012 AUNITY COLLEGE Student S Name: SSN/ID: Requirement 1: All students must meet the COMPETENCY requirements: READING COMPETENCY: Passing English 1A with a "C" or better; OR Passing Reading 70 with a "C" or better; OR Achieving a passing score on the reading placement exam; OR Possession of an AA/AS or higher degree at the time of admission to the Yuba Community College District.
 WRITING COMPETENCY: 1.
 Passing English 1A with a "C" or better.
-Note: The Placement Exam may be taken no more than to semester, and not more than in any two-year period. an two times in any Requirement 2: General Education - 18 semester units (see units from each area of A, B, C, D1, D2, an approved list on reverse side) must be completed with at least 3 and E: Requirement 3: Area B - Social & Beh.
+Note: The Placement Exam may be taken no more than t semester, and not more than in any two-year period.
+Passing with a "C" or better, any mathematics or statistics course that has Math 50 as a prerequisite; or Any higher level mathematics or statistics course.
+Requirement 2: General Education - 18 semester units (see units from each area of A, B, C, D1, D2, an approved list on reverse side) must be completed with at least 3 d E: Area B - Social & Beh.
 Science: Area C - Humanities: Area D1 - Engl.
-Composition: Area D2 - Comm. & Analytical Thinking: Area E - Elective: See Catalog for required courses in the major: degree; Requirement 4: All students are required to successfully complete either Health 1, Health 4, Health 13 or F&CS 11; OR two Physical Education activity courses, one of which must be selected from the following: PE 1.21R, 1.22R, 1.26R, 1.27R, 1.37R, 1.57R, 1.59R, 3R, 4R, 6R, 7R; Note: Students who will be completing degrees in Nursing, Psychiatric Technology, Radiologic Technology, or Veterinary Technology; and students who submit documentation of military service have satisfied this requirement.
+Composition: Requirement 3: GENERAL EDUCATION MAJOR: 18 un 1.
+Arts and Humanities-AA degree; 2.
+Social &amp; Behavioral Sciences-AS degr 3.
+Natural Science and Mathematics-AS degree; 4.
+Communications-AA degree; 5.
+General Health-AS degree courses in the major OR SPECIFIC DEGREE MAJOR: Requirement 4: All students are required to successfully complete either Health 1, Health 4, Health 13 or F&CS 11; OR two Physical Education activity courses, one of which must be selected from the following: PE 1.21R, 1.22R, 1.26R, 1.27R, 1.37R, 1.57R, 1.59R, 3R, 4R, 6R, 7R; Note: Students who will be completing degrees in Nursing, Psychiatric Technology, Radiologic Technology, or Veterinary Technology; and students who submit documentation of military service have satisfied this requirement.
 Requirement 5: All students are required to fulfill the Multicultural Graduation Requirement (MGR) by completing three or more semester units from the list of multicultural courses listed on the back of this sheet.
 Note: any of the listed courses which fulfills another graduation requirement may also be used to satisfy the MGR.
 Requirement 6: All students are required to complete a minimum of 60 associate-degree level semester units with at least a 2.00 ("C" average).
 The grade point average that is calculated for associate degree purposes only counts units and grade points earned in associate-degree level courses.
 (Courses numbered 100 and above taken after Summer 1989 do not count toward the Associate Degree.)
-Requirement 7: All students must complete 12 associate-degree level units with at least a 2.00 ("C" average) in the Yuba Community College District.
-Requirement 8: File "Petition to Graduate" card - file by April 15 to graduate in Spring; (May 1 to insure name appears in commencement program) July 1 to graduate in Summer; November 15 to graduate in Fall.
+Requirement 7: All students must complete 12 associate-de Community College District. gree level units with at least a 2.00 ("C" average) in the Yuba Requirement 8: File "Petition to Graduate" card - file by April 15 to graduate in Spring; (May 1 to insure name appears in commencement program) July 1 to graduate in Summer; November 15 to graduate in Fall.